SOCIAL E-GAME

 • Climate and disaster risk

-Your upcoming decisions will determine the project’s direction.
+Your decision will determine the project’s direction.

 Areas Previous Result Current

-Environmental sustainability
+Ecological sustainability

 Social sustainability